Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 While Allison ducked under the hull to check off the last things on her engineering list, and Julian devoted uncountable megapixels to capturing the sparkling insect from every angle, Xiù wandered away from the ship and aimed her helmet camera around.
 She kept up a running commentary as she did.

-"Gravity’s a little lighter than Earth, but only a little… no grass about, it’s all kinda mossy stuff and ferny things… These trees are crazy though, I think I can see bioluminescence along the branches…" she paused and looked back, then keyed her suit radio.
+"Gravity’s a little lighter than Earth, but only a little... no grass about, it’s all kinda mossy stuff and ferny things...
+These trees are crazy though, I think I can see bioluminescence along the branches..." she paused and looked back, then keyed her suit radio.

 "Guys, I’m gonna explore the woods, okay?"